 - 3 tablespoons cacao nibs

-- 4 C soy milk or yogurt (of your choice, amount varies based on preference)
+- 4 cups soy milk or yogurt (of your choice, amount varies based on preference)

 Mix and Toast Muesli

 - Preheat oven to 350 °F.

-- In a large bowl, mix 2 C rolled oats, ½ C shredded coconut, 2 tbsp maple syrup, 1 tsp ground cinnamon and ½ C walnuts (if using raw walnuts).2 cups rolled oats, ½ cup shredded coconut, 2 tablespoons maple syrup, 1 teaspoon ground cinnamon, ½ cup walnuts
+- In a large bowl, mix rolled oats, shredded coconut, maple syrup, ground cinnamon and walnuts (if using raw walnuts).2 cups rolled oats, ½ cup shredded coconut, 2 tablespoons maple syrup, 1 teaspoon ground cinnamon, ½ cup walnuts

 - Prep a baking tray by covering it with a silicone baking mat or parchment paper.
 Spread the oat mixture in an even layer across your baking tray.

 - Bake for 10-12 minutes, tossing around at the halfway point (after 6 minutes).

 - Remove from oven and allow to cool completely.

 - Once cooled, place back into the large mixing bowl with poppy seeds, pumpkin seeds, raisins, walnuts (if not already in the oatmeal mixture) and cacao nibs.2 tablespoons poppy seeds, 4 tablespoons pumpkin seeds, ⅔ cup raisins, ½ cup walnuts, 3 tablespoons cacao nibs